MaxKuempel/GEOG463-563-Pollock/README.md

 Previous work has shown this approach is feasible, though the exploratory model could use some refinement.
 Below is a predicted pollock catch per unit effort (kg of pollock / ha trawled) map for 2040 under CMIP6's SSP3.70 model.
 The model was trained off of benthic ocean temperature, mean percent sea ice cover, benthic dissolved oxygen and depth.
 ![Predicted Pollock CPUE map for Eastern Bering Sea in 2040 (CMIP6 SSP3-7.0)](Previous_R_model/ExploratoryMapPollockCPUE2040.png "Predicted Pollock CPUE map for Eastern Bering Sea in 2040 (CMIP6 SSP3-7.0")

+# Files
+Include final files/folder names and short description of each
+- Standardize all file and folder names
+- Shorten names of each file

+# Data Sources
+- Include original links to NOAA DisMAP
+- Include links to BIO-Oracle